taishi55/bing-clone-angular/README.md

 ## Bing Chat Clone
 made by using Angular

-I am rewriting one of my open source project in Angular.
+I am rewriting one of my open source projects in Angular.
 This is my first time to build an application using Angular.
 Threfore, my code would be a lot of room for improvements.

 For security purpose, I recommend to run the repo locally. https://chatgpt-phantom.vercel.app/epic